 However, I discovered that I was far from alone and that there are over 1 million children in the UK that miss school due to a long-term illness and that is when the idea of Friend Finder began.

-Friend Finder has grown rapidly and in our very first year we welcomed over 200 children into our Friend Finder community and helped them make friends.
+A World With Friends has grown rapidly and in our very first year we welcomed over 200 children into our A World With Friends community and helped them make friends.
 We have now helped thousands of children and we are inundated with requests globally from children and their parents who want to know when we will be coming to their part of the world.

 Last year we had our first ever prom for 150 chronically ill and disabled teens and their carers at The Guildhall in Portsmouth.
 It was amazing over £15,000 was raised, dresses, suits and shoes were all donated, we even had people doing the children’s hair, and makeup was done by students from a local college!
 These teens who would not have been able to attend their own schools’ proms were able to come to The Guildhall for the night of their lives!
 We had so many children wanting to attend, that this year we are holding two; one in Portsmouth and one in Birmingham!

-Friend Finder’s success has exceeded my wildest expectations; my 16th birthday video went viral on Facebook and received over 30 million views, I have been interviewed by the national press, appeared on national television, filmed a CBBC documentary about my life, written a book and received many prestigious awards for my work – I even traveled to Hawaii earlier this year to receive a Bakken Invitation Award part of which was a $20,000 prize, which I am hoping will help Friend Finder go global.
+Friend Finder’s success has exceeded my wildest expectations; my 16th birthday video went viral on Facebook and received over 30 million views, I have been interviewed by the national press, appeared on national television, filmed a CBBC documentary about my life, written a book and received many prestigious awards for my work – I even travelled to Hawaii earlier this year to receive a Bakken Invitation Award part of which was a $20,000 prize, which I am hoping will help A World With Friends go global.

-In November last year after several years of operating as a community group and lots of paperwork we became a registered charity; Friend Finder Official is our registered name.
+In November last year after several years of operating as a community group and lots of paperwork we became a registered charity; A World With Friends is our registered name.
 This will enable us to help even more children and young people.

 I want to prevent any child from feeling that awful loneliness and isolation that I felt and if Friend Finder can help just 1% of those one million children (10,000) to find a friend then that would make an amazing difference!